strika/cryogen-website/resources/templates/md/pages/papers.md

  :page-index 0
  :navbar? false}

+#### Fundamental Concepts in Programming Languages by Christopher Strachey

+The paper describes concepts that we meet in different programming languages.
+Much of those are often taken for granted, so it's good to see difficulties behind a concept that's deceptively simple.

+The paper is not easy to read, unless you're very knowledgeable about semantics of programming languages.
+Nevertheless, I enjoyed exercising my brain with somewhat cryptic mathematical material.

+I will probably revisit this paper or another resource about semantics of programming languages in future.
+It would be great to find a resource that's approachable, even for someone that didn't learn a lot about semantics of programming languages through the formal education.

 #### Deep API Learning

 While other papers on the list are fairly old, this one came out this year.
 It's